Asociación Alumni

-Asociación Alumni, usually just Alumni, is an Argentine rugby union club located in Tortuguitas, Greater Buenos Aires.
+Asociación Alumni, usually just Alumni, is an Argentine amateur rugby union club located in Tortuguitas, Greater Buenos Aires.
 The senior squad currently competes at Top 12, the first division of the Unión de Rugby de Buenos Aires league system.

 The club has ties with former football club Alumni because both were established by Buenos Aires English High School students.

 History

 Background

 The first club with the name "Alumni" played association football, having been found in 1898 by students of Buenos Aires English High School (BAEHS) along with director Alexander Watson Hutton.
 Originally under the name "English High School A.C.", the team would be later obliged by the Association to change its name, therefore "Alumni" was chosen, following a proposal by Carlos Bowers, a former student of the school.

 Alumni was the most successful team during the first years of Argentine football, winning 10 of 14 league championships contested.
 Alumni is still considered the first great football team in the country.
 Alumni was reorganised in 1908, "in order to encourage people to practise all kinds of sports, specially football".
 This was the last try to develop itself as a sports club rather than just as a football team, as Lomas, Belgrano and Quilmes had successfully done in the past, but the efforts were not enough.
 Alumni played its last game in 1911 and was definitely dissolved on April 24, 1913.